Dates, Prices & Info

 Getting There & Getting Home

-Guests are free to depart Reykjavik anytime on the final day of the trip.
+Guests are free to depart anytime from Keflavik on the final day of the trip.

 Weather can be extremely unpredictable in this part of the world, and our return flight from Greenland to Iceland can be delayed or canceled due to inclement weather or other unforeseen circumstances.
-Given this possibility, we strongly recommend adding an extra night or two in Reykjavik to ensure you do not miss your connecting flight home.
+Given this possibility, we recommend adding an extra night in Keflavik or Reykjavik to ensure you do not miss your connecting flight home.